 Andy Feldman is a Special Advisor on the Evidence and Innovation Team at the White House Office of Management and Budget.
 This blog, however, is a personal, after-work and weekend project.

-Andy’s career has focused on anti-povery policy (effective ways to help families and individuals climb the economic ladder) and public management (increasing government results by building and using evidence, harnessing data and implementing outcome-focused innovations).
+Andy’s career has focused on anti-poverty policy (effective ways to help families and individuals climb the economic ladder) and public management (strengthening program and agency results by building and using evidence, harnessing data and implementing outcome-focused innovations).

 His previous roles include being one of the top three appointed leaders at Wisconsin’s Department of Workforce Development, an agency of 1,600; Senior Policy Advisor in the Office of Wisconsin Governor Jim Doyle; Special Assistant to the Secretary of Administration and Finance in Massachusetts; Staff Economist at the White House Council of Economic Advisors in the Clinton Administration; and Special Assistant to the President at MDRC, the social policy research organization.